-So you’re having a few problems with your new Google Pixel?
+So you’re having a few problems with your Google Pixel?
 There’s no need to panic.
-All smartphones, especially new ones, have their fair share of issues, bugs, and glitches, from the unique to the familiar.
+All smartphones, especially newer ones, have their fair share of issues, bugs, and glitches, from the unique to the familiar.
 Of course, if you’ve just spent a large sum of money to acquire Google’s phone, there’s no doubt you want it to be in perfect, working condition.
 We can help with that.

 Problem: Pixel won’t charge or isn’t charging correctly